Vault-Bets/api-template/README.md

 `> node src/get-principal.mjs template-trading-bot`

 Output: `esy6y-t7wce-iq3eo-y7dzt-snwj2-nwxmi-mini2-cragm-tq2cc-s4nsf-sae`

 ### Deploy the canister

 To deploy your canister everything should already be setup.
-Make any changes you want to the canister before deploying (not a requirement).
+Make any changes you want to the canister before deploying (no changes are required).

 Run: